-Sometimes God puts certain people in our lives who we just can’t seem to forget.
-Sometimes we discover why.
+Sometimes God puts people in our lives we can’t seem to forget, and we discover why.

 I didn’t take very good care of myself after my wife died.
 I slept erratically, ate junk food, cut myself off from friends.
 One night I flopped into bed, not even bothering to unmake it.